sunpu007/egg-google-auth/README.md

 ctx.helper.generateGoogleSecretKey()

-// Generate identity binding QR code information ctx.helper.generateGoogleQrCodeData('your secretKey', 'your user')
+// Generate identity binding QR code information ctx.helper.generateGoogleQrCodeText('your secretKey', 'your user')

-// Get the base64 string of the QR code ctx.helper.generateBase64CodeData('your secretKey', 'your user')
+// Get the base64 string of the QR code ctx.helper.generateGoogleQrCodeUrl('your secretKey', 'your user')

 // Get Google verification code ctx.helper.generateGoogleCode('your secretKey')

+// Get the Google verification code for the specified time slice ctx.helper.generateGoogleCodeByTime('your secretKey', 'The first 30 seconds Date.now() / 1000 / 30')

 // Google verification code verification ctx.helper.googleAuthVerify('your secretKey', 'TOTP verification code entered by the user')